Castle of the Pico: Ducal Palace of Mirandola

 The largest surviving original structure of the castle of the Pico family is made up of the remains of the Duke's Palace, which overlooks the southern side of the castle, in front of the Teatro Nuovo.
 In the past, in this widening of the Costituente square, was organized the market of the horses.
 The facade is characterized by a noble portico resting on ten columns of pink marble, made on behalf of Alexander I Pico.
-From the portico, through an arched door profiled in ashlar, the is the entrance to the inner courtyard and the "Galleria Nuova".
+From the portico, through an arched door profiled in ashlar, is the entrance to the inner courtyard and the "Galleria Nuova".
 On the western part the building there are the remains of the sixteenth-century "bastion of the castle", reinforced in 1576 by Fulvia da Correggio and connected to the mighty walls with a starry plan with 8 points that defended the city.

 On the first floor of the ducal palace, there is the elegant and majestic Carabini Hall, with 17th century decorations, that hosted the Civic Museum.